 4. Physical Therapy is Among the Top 10 “Happiest Jobs”

-Well, this is true if you ask Forbes.
-When factoring in median salary, job flexibility, and job growth (39% in ten years), it’s not exactly a mystery why physical therapy is such an appealing pursuit for so many.
+When factoring in median salary, job flexibility, and job growth, it’s not exactly a mystery why physical therapy is such an appealing pursuit for so many.

 However, it’s not exactly a career pursuit one should enter lightly.
 In order to become a legitimate physical therapist, you’ll need a bachelor’s degree and then a doctorate (which takes around three years to earn).
 80% of the course is theoretical, and the remaining 20% is practical (or hands-on).